Equitability and explosive synchronisation in multiplex and higher-order networks: Results

 As an example, the biplex network $G_A$ in Fig.~\ref{fig:multilayer-condition-fulfilled-and-not-graphs} was constructed in this way: starting with an arbitrary (quotient) network on 7 nodes, substitute node 7 by an arbitrary graph (on four nodes 7, 8, 9 and 10 in this case) and connect the new nodes to the other nodes in an equitable way (each node 1 to 6 connects to either all, or none, of the nodes 7 to 10 in the cluster) to create the parent graph.
 (Of course, other, more complex, equitable connectivity patterns are possible.)

-\section{Numerical Results}
+\subsection{Numerical Results}

-We demonstrate the relation between equitability and cluster synchronisation with numerical simulations of coupled Lorenz oscillators on the two biplex network shown in Fig.~\ref{fig:multilayer-condition-fulfilled-and-not-graphs} as we vary the coupling strength parameters $\sigma_1$ and $\sigma_2$.
-Full details of the simulations, including the dynamical functions involved, which belong to Class II \cite{boccaletti2006structure} on each layer (global synchronisation guaranteed for high enough values of $\sigma_i$), and the definition of the synchronisation error, can be found in the SI.
+We illustrate the relation between equitability and cluster synchronisation with numerical simulations of coupled Lorenz oscillators on the two biplex network shown in Fig.~\ref{fig:multilayer-condition-fulfilled-and-not-graphs} as we vary the coupling strength parameters $\sigma_1$ and $\sigma_2$.
+The quantity of interest we track here is the synchronization error,